What tax changes did the Affordable Care Act make?

 Finally, these ACA provisions have been permanently repealed:

 - A tax on individuals without adequate health insurance coverage (the “individual mandate”).
-Many individuals were exempt from the tax, including those with incomes low enough that they are not required to file a tax return, those whose premiums would exceed a specified percentage of income, and unauthorized immigrants.
+Many individuals were exempt from the tax, including those with incomes low enough that they were not required to file a tax return, those whose premiums would exceed a specified percentage of income, and unauthorized immigrants.
 The 2017 Tax Cuts and Jobs Act eliminated the individual mandate starting in 2019.
 Individual mandate receipts were $4 billion in 2018.

 - An excise tax on employer-sponsored health benefits whose value exceeds specified thresholds (the “Cadillac tax”).
 Including the impact on income and payroll taxes, the tax on high-cost health plans was projected to raise $8 billion in 2022 with the revenue gain growing rapidly over time, reaching $39 billion by 2028.
-The Cadillac tax would have reduce after-tax incomes the most in percentage terms for middle-income families.
+The Cadillac tax would have reduced after-tax incomes the most in percentage terms for middle-income families.
 However, the Cadillac tax was repealed by the Further Consolidated Appropriations Act of 2020.

 Tax changes were an important component of the package of reforms enacted by the ACA.
 Any major change to the ACA would require making tax policy decisions with implications for health insurance coverage, the budget deficit, and the distribution of after-tax income.